Poseidon: Consort, lovers and children

 Poseidon was said to have had many lovers of both sexes.
 His consort was Amphitrite, an ancient sea-goddess and nymph, daughter of Nereus and Doris.
-In one account, attributed to Eratosthenes, Poseidon wished to wed Amphitrite, but she fled from him and hid with Atlas.
+In one account, attributed to the Hellenistic writer Eratosthenes, Poseidon wished to wed Amphitrite, but she fled from him and hid with Atlas.
 Poseidon sent out many to find her, and it was a dolphin who tracked her down.
 The dolphin persuaded Amphitrite to accept Poseidon as her husband, and eventually took charge of their wedding.
 Poseidon then put him among the stars as a reward for his good services.
 Oppian says that the dolphin betrayed Amphitrite's whereabouts to Poseidon, and he carried off Amphitrite against her will to marry her.
 Together they had a son named Triton, a merman.

 A mortal woman named Cleito once lived on an isolated island; Poseidon fell in love with the human mortal and created a dwelling sanctuary at the top of a hill near the middle of the island and surrounded the dwelling with rings of water and land to protect her.
 She gave birth to five sets of twin boys; the firstborn, Atlas, became the first ruler of Atlantis.

 Poseidon had an affair with Alope, his granddaughter through Cercyon, his son and King of Eleusis, begetting Hippothoon.
 Cercyon had his daughter buried alive but Poseidon turned her into the local spring.

+With Gaia, Poseidon fathered the half-giant Antaeus.